Skip to content

 3. The cognitive terrain as the primary battleground

-The 4 domains of application:
+The four domains of application:

-Why it became dominant
+Why the Grey Zone became dominant

 1) The technological acceleration creating regulatory vacuums.